The original author of this article is unknown. It was edited and updated in 2004 and 2011 by Tony Novak, OnlineAdviser at Freedom Benefits

 Individual retirement accounts, life-insurance policies, 401(k) accounts and even some stock options present opportunities for clients to name beneficiaries.
 To avoid confusion and ensure assets go to the desired heir, make sure beneficiary designations are in sync with the will and property titles.
 Make sure to be aware that beneficiaries named on an account or policy override the provisions in a will.

 Married partners have divorce laws to protect their interests on how assets are divided in a breakup.
-Unmarried couples don' t.
+Unmarried couples do not automatically have this legal protection.
 A cohabitation or domestic partnership agreement, though, can spell out how assets will be split when a couple parts, whether mediation will be sought, or if one partner will receive financial support.
 The purpose of a domestic-partnership agreement is to create the rules of divorce.
 Since marital laws do not apply in most states, a private contract may be created to replicate similar protections.

 A husband or wife can leave unlimited assets free of federal estate tax to the surviving spouse.
 Unmarried individuals, on the other hand, can leave only a limited amount to a partner or other heirs tax-free.
-Those with estates over $1 million* will need to do some estate planning to avoid potentially hefty estate taxes.
+States also levy estate taxes or inheritance taxes.
+New jersey has both estate taxes and inheritance taxes.
+Those with significant assets will need to do some estate planning to avoid these potentially hefty taxes.
 That may include buying life insurance to pay potential estate or inheritance taxes, experts say.

 For unmarried couples, property ownership basically will be determined by how assets are titled.
 Partners need to weigh the pros and cons of how they title their property.
 Joint tenants with rights of survivorship, for instance, means that when one partner dies, the other automatically becomes sole owner.
 That' s one advantage.
 A drawback for someone with a high net worth is that at death the full value of the house will be considered part of the federal taxable estate.